-As a final-year student you are required to take an independent study module in Music or in the other subject.
-You can choose one of the three main disciplines: musicology, composition, or performance.
-You can also put a particular stress on one of these three subjects, choosing it as a Special Subject module.
+Music: As a final-year student you are required to take an independent study module in Music or in the other subject.
+You can choose one of the three main disciplines: musicology, composition, or performance (prerequisites apply).
+If you are taking 80 credits in Music, you can also put a particular stress on one of these three subjects, choosing it as a Special Subject module.